On 8 April 2019, the Ultra Low Emission Zone (ULEZ) will launch in central London to help improve air quality and the

 All PHVs (of any age) will need to be zero emission capable when licensed for the first time.

 From 8 April 2019, all PHVs travelling in the ULEZ zone must meet certain emissions standards or pay a £12.50 charge per day, unless they are registered as wheelchair accessible by TfL.

 The emissions standard of your vehicle can usually be determined from the date of its first registration as new, which is shown on the vehicle's registration document known as the V5C.

-Read our page on complying with ULEZ for more information on checking the emissions of your vehicle.
+Our page on the ULEZ standards has more information on checking the emissions of your vehicle.

 In addition to the ULEZ requirements, the licensing requirements for PHVs will change to encourage uptake of zero emission capable PHVs from 2020.
 These requirements will apply to PHVs across the whole of London, not just those travelling in the ULEZ.